mobius29er/youtubeExtractor/README.md

   - Mapped 1–5 stars → [-1, 1], and average per video to get sentiment_score.
 Empty/malformed comment sets return 0.0 safely (applicable to family/kids genre which didn't have comments due to YouTube Policy).

 ### 4. Feature Engineering - Retention Quality Score (RQS)
-RQS is my own metric I am developing here and for me the most important I want to use for testing as it provides us a recreation of the YouTube algorithm hopefully (spoiler R² is 0.7859).
+RQS is my own metric I am developing here and for me the most important I want to use for testing as it provides us a recreation of the YouTube algorithm.
 Now it is important to distinguish RQS here where we are calculating it and in the web app when we process it isn't calculating the RQS for the video but rather presenting the predicted RQS which should help us determine the potential views.
 - Calculated the custom RQS based on a weighted combination of normalized metrics.
 - Normalized the component metrics (like_ratio, comment_ratio, views_per_subs, sentiment_score, average_comment_length) using Min-Max scaling and then calculated the RQS using predefined weights.
 - Weights for RQS components: